ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The OCaml toplevel, version 4.14.0
 ```

-We will learn about the OCaml top-level and other installed tools in the next section.
+We will learn about the OCaml toplevel and other installed tools in the next section.

 In case you are not satisfied with the OCaml version of your system switch, you can change the version with `opam switch create <version_here>`.
 More information can be found on the [official website](https://opam.ocaml.org/).